 Mizzou is nationally recognized as a botanic garden and has been certified as a Bee Campus USA affiliate and a Tree Campus USA affiliate.
-The landscaping uses minimal amounts of fertilizer and has implemented Integrated Pest Management.
+The MU landscaping team uses minimal amounts of fertilizer and has implemented Integrated Pest Management.
 The grounds host many native plants and even a butterfly garden.

 MUBG is involved with Missourians for Monarchs and holds a seat on the statewide steering committee.
 Missourians for Monarchs is a diverse collaborative that aims to restore the dwindling monarch and pollinator populations within the next 20 years.

 MUBG participates in National Pollinator Week annually.
 In 2016, MUBG hosted its first Native Pollinators Symposium free to the public with speakers such as Doug Tallamy, Mike Arduser, Roy Diblik and Christine Nye.
 Native plant vendors also were invited to sell plants outside the symposium so attendees could bring the message home.
 MUBG has hosted two Native Pollinators Dinners with speakers such as Gary Nabhan and Steve Buback.
 Some of the fundraising from the dinner helps extend pollinator education and Pollinator Day Camps.
 MUBG has hosted the Boys & Girls Club of Columbia, Columbia Public Schools students and teachers, 4H camps and MU students, teaching them about birds, bats, bees and butterflies.
 Paired with the camps is a “Pollinators at Mizzou” booklet that has also been distributed to Columbia Public Schools, underserved students in St. Louis, MU’s Osher Lifelong Learning Institute and MU Extension offices.